Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo ./install.sh
 ```

 Note that R versions are constantly being updated so you will need to replace the URL above based on the most current information provided on the home page (http://mran.microsoft.com).
 Once you run ```install.sh``` you will have to accept the license terms twice before the installation can be completed.
-If everything completes successfully, you can get the session info by:
+If everything completes successfully, you can get the session info by typing:

 ```r